December 15, 2014

 Cover garbage disposal switches.
 Natural climbers, cats usually find their way to the kitchen sink sooner or later.
 Many have been known to play with electric switches such as the one for a garbage disposal.
 Special covers are available at hardware stores to help avoid disaster.

-Make sure your screen door has a secure latch.
+Make sure your screen door and window screens have secure, sturdy latches.
 Don't run the risk that your cat could slip out unnoticed.
-Check that your window screens are secure and sturdy.